 Biography

-As a saxophonist, Timothy started playing the saxophone at the age of 12 and obtained a licentiate diploma in saxophone performance (LTCL) five years later.
-He has since participated in numerous competitions and festivals, including a 3rd prize finish at the 10th Larissa International Saxophone Festival in Greece recently.
-Timothy has also been mentored by various saxophone maestros in masterclasses, including Prof. Kyle Horch, Prof. Ryszard Zoledziewski, and Prof. Jinho Keem.
-Timothy is currently studying under the guidance of Prof. Sarah Markham, and was the recipient of the 2025 Ralph Markham Award.
+As a saxophonist, Timothy has participated in numerous competitions and festivals, including a recent 3rd place finish at the 10th Larissa International Saxophone Festival in Greece.
+He has also performed as a soloist with various ensembles, including a performance with the Durham University Concert Band in the Durham Cathedral.
+Under the guidance of Man Sze Tsang, Timothy started playing the saxophone at the age of 12 and obtained a licentiate diploma in saxophone performance (LTCL) five years later.
+He has also been mentored by various saxophone maestros in masterclasses, including Prof. Kyle Horch, Prof. Ryszard Zoledziewski, and Prof. Jinho Keem.
+Timothy is currently studying with Prof. Sarah Markham, and was the recipient of the 2025 Ralph Markham Award of Personal Achievement.

 Additionally, Timothy found enthusiasm in composing under the guidance of Dr. Lee Kar-Tai Phoebus, and some of his award-winning works have since been performed by renowned ensembles such as the CONG Quartet.
 Moreover, Timothy is also keen on composing wind band music, with some of his wind band works being premiered by the Durham University Concert Band and were well received.
 Timothy was also interviewed by RTHK Radio 4 in the programme ‘Musicians’ Terrace’ about his musical Journey.